 It is important to note that there are currently no dedicated text-mining tools that have been designed to aid microbiome analysis.
 What we will do is thus to (ab)use existing text-mining tools and resources, to illustrate what is already now possible with text-mining and which will hopefully be possible to do in a more user-friendly manner in the future.

-2.1 Using NER to dig deeper into the literature
+2.1 Using NER to dig deeper

 Colorectal cancer studies have revealed a strong cooccurrence pattern between the proinflammatory Fusobacterium nucleatum and Parvimonas micra.
 This led to a systematic search for literature linking also the latter bacterial species to inflammatory response.
 A simple PubMed search retrieves only three publications: